 He inherited much of the inventive capacity of his father and grandfather, and from 1859 onwards took out a very large number of patents.
 The main subjects to which he directed his activities were the use of high pressure steam as a motive power, and the production of artificial cold.

-description of Loftus written by his assistant Charles J Hayward who
+description of Loftus written by his assistant Charles J

 "He was a man with brown eyes, well proportioned in build and a great chemist and engineer.
 He had a large moustache and Dundreary whiskers, who always wore a double-breasted blue suit, and in the Works, a peaked cap with silk oak leaves around.
 In the winter he used to wear a Canadian fur cap.
 He came into the Works one Sunday morning dressed in white flannels with a white peaked yachting cap.
 He smoked 13 ounces of tobacco a week - he always carried a pouch with 4 ounces of tobacco in it.
 His type of tobacco was "Branksome's Light Virginia".